marclove/handbook/process/guide_handbook/project_events.md

 ## Ending an Engagement

 The upcoming end of the engagement is important for the client and the team.
 It serves as a reminder that we need to focus carefully during the last few weeks of a project.
 It also is an opportunity to talk about extending the engagement, or scheduling the next period of work.
-An email notification sent to the guide will soon be built that provides notice of this date 2 weeks out (TODO).
+An email notification sent to the guide will soon be built that provides notice of this date 3 weeks out (TODO).
+This allows us to have ongoing sales conversations with the client in the week before the required 2 week notice.

+## Scheduling a Retrospective

+We like to do retrospectives at the end of an engagement, or on some regular cadence such as every 6 weeks.